 Stop.
 Give me 60 seconds to explain why the ideabook website is worth reading and my twice-monthly Ideabook Briefing is worth subscribing to.

 My name is Chuck Green and I’m a graphic designer and marketer.
-I’ve been practicing communication crafts—for longer than I’d like to admit—with some success.
-I have also authored a few books on the subject—for Random House, PeachPit, and Rockport—and written for numerous design magazines—Before & After, Layers, InDesign Secrets, and others.
+I’ve been practicing communication crafts for—longer than I’d like to admit—with some success.
+I have also authored books on the subject—for Random House, PeachPit, and Rockport—and written for numerous design magazines—Before & After, Layers, InDesign Secrets, and others.

 My passion is exploring the reasons some designs work, why others don’t, and in discovering the real, practical steps my clients and I can take to improve results.
 I love design aesthetics, but intellectually, I’m devoted to function.

 Don’t let anyone tell you different: graphic design and marketing are complex disciplines.
 You’ve got to learn as much or more as your client about various aspects of their business, and then figure out what distinguishes them from their competition, within the context of their specific market, in a particular place, at a particular time, and within the bounds of their financial means.

 You are artist, storyteller, technologist, statistician, accountant, and huckster—it’s a crazy-hard business, but I love it.

 Through ideabook.com, I share ideas about and resources related to print and web design, marketing, advertising, illustration, typography, copywriting, technology, and more.
 I search out, review, and point to design tools—books, tutorials, software, websites, and such—and I produce and sell a few products of my own—step-by-step guides, process outlines, and templates.

 My twice-monthly Ideabook Briefing is an email snapshot of my most recent finds.

 In the end, my hope is that what we do here contributes, in some small way, to the clarity and quality of your work.